samzipper/AgroStream/README.md

 and here (to have task run in background): http://stackoverflow.com/questions/6568736/how-do-i-set-a-windows-scheduled-task-to-run-in-the-background

+A manuscript has been submitted to Agronomy Journal in summer/fall of 2017:
+-Initial submission corresponds to commit 3f41f56

 ***History of search strings:***
 -Prior to 8/15/2017:
     search.str <- "((corn OR soy OR wheat) AND (plant OR planting OR planted OR plants OR #plant17 OR #plant2017)) OR #corn17 OR #corn2017 OR #soy17 OR #soy2017 OR #wheat17 OR #wheat2017"